isolver/ioHub/docs/iohub/quickstart.rst

 an eye tracker or analog to digital input device.
 However it can be used for any experiment, and has the advantage of cleanly separating device configuration from the experiment runtime logic.
-This separation allows, for example, the same experiment script to be used while still being able to easily change the eye tracker device that is used during the experiment runtime.
-Nothing in the python experiment logic needs to change, the eye tracker device configuration is instead updated to reflect the change in eye tracking hardware being used.
+This separation allows, for example, the same experiment script to be used with different eye tracker hardwares without changing anything in the experiment script.
+Instead, the new device parameters are updated in the configuration files (described below).

 The PsychoPy demo script we will 'convert' is the joystick_universal.py demo::